 We are defined by our artists and back fearless and ambitious ideas and creators.
 APOCALYPSE is a home for provocateurs, auteurs, misfits, queers, the forgotten, the marginalised, and the storytellers working across art forms.

 APOCALYPSE productions have been nominated for and received a number of Sydney Theatre Awards across design, acting and direction categories.

-ARTISTIC DIRECTOR AND EXECUTIVE PRODUCER - DINO DIMITRIADIS
+ARTISTIC DIRECTOR/ creative producer - DINO DIMITRIADIS

 Dino Dimitriadis is an award-winning director, creative producer and curator of live performance.
 For Apocalypse, he recently directed Omar an Dawn, Lady Tabouli (Griffin Theatre), Tony Kushner’s Angels in America Parts I & II and a queer reading of Mary Zimmerman’s Metamorphoses, which was nomianted for 6 and received 4 Sydney Theatre Awards.
 Other recent credits include All My Sleep and Waking, The Girl / The Woman (National Theatre of Parramatta), Permission to Spin, Doubt: A Parable, Construction of the Human Heart, Closer and Danny and the Deep Blue Sea.
 Dino created Apocalypse's rapid-response series ASYLUM that featured new work by 24 Australian playwrights in a creative response to Australia’s Asylum Seeker policy.